11 companies with great L&D opportunities (part two)

 11. World Wildlife Fund

 According to their Muse profile, lunchtime is for learning at WWF.
-Every day, Brown Bag Lunches are provided to encourage people to meet each other and share insights about current projects.
+Brown Bag Lunches are provided daily to encourage people to meet each other and share insights about current projects.
 Short presentations (about Amazonian wildlife, for instance) complement informal meetups.
-Brown bag lunches keep employees informed on interesting topics and spur new ideas for collaboration.
+Brown bag lunches keep employees informed on exciting topics and spur new ideas for collaboration.